Saturday, August 31, 2024

 Along the trail they met a man with a dip net who had just caught seven large salmon.
 He had them stuffed into a backpack and was carrying them back out of the forest.
 His companion had bear spray on his belt and a gun in a holster.
 He said his job was bear patrol.
 Yikes!

 Everyone is tired but happy tonight as it was a perfect ending to our stay here in Kenai.
-We’re having salmon for dinner and Kathy T. Is perfecting the Black Swan MartinI.
-Tomorrow we move to Palmer, Alaska, a suburb of Anchorage.
+We’re having salmon for dinner and Kathy T. Is perfecting the Black Swan Martini.
+Tomorrow, we move to Palmer, Alaska, a suburb of Anchorage.

 .